 The DSO requires documentation from your Academic Advisor and the ENC Registrar as part of your CPT application.
 You must include, at a minimum:

 Course enrollment in a CPT course is required (generally 1-3 credits).
 Talk to your academic/faculty advisor and career services for possible CPT course enrollment options and permission to enroll.
 The option for the elective must be listed for your major in the ENC course catalog.

 Potential consequences of accepting a paid or unpaid practical training opportunity without proper authorization may include:

-You should meet with an ENC DSO as soon as you become aware that you have violated your F-1 status.
+If you find that you have violated your F-1 status, meet with an ENC DSO as quickly as possible.
 The ENC DSO will review your options to correct your F-1 status.